conanak99/poor-man-gpt/README.md

 - Original code: <https://github.com/openai/gpt-discord-bot>.
 - Yes, I know how to make a fork but I don't want to.
-- This bot is not supposed to remember context, too lazy to implement.
+- The bot should remember context now, will implement something if it got more than 4000 token
 - This code removed all the moderation layer.
 - Use at your own risk, no credit needed lol.